 For a full list of dependencies required for a specific engine, see Add an engine dependency.

-If you want to use additional client features, you need to add a corresponding dependency.
-You can learn which dependencies you need from a topic for a required feature.
+If you want to use additional client plugins, you need to add a corresponding dependency.
+You can learn which dependencies you need from a topic for a required plugin.

 Create the client